abdmnhjs/invoices-generator-mobile-app/README.md

 # 🚀 Getting Started :

 ### 📦 Prerequisites :
-- A supabase account
+- A Supabase account
-- Node.js (v18+)
+- Node.js (≥ 18)
 - npm
-- pgAdmin
+- PostgreSQL (≥ 9.5)

 ### 🏗️ Setup :

+1. Firstly, go to the dashboard in Supabase

+2. If you don't have an organization, create a new organization

+3. Create a new project

+4. Go to the project

+5. Go to "Storage"

+6. Create a new bucket named "invoices"

-1. Clone the repo
+7. Then in your terminal, clone the repo
 ```bash
 git clone https://github.com/abdmnhjs/invoices-generator-mobile-app.git
 ```

-2. Move into the project folder
+8. Move into the project folder
 ```bash
 cd invoices-generator-mobile-app
 ```

-3. Create a .env file and add these environment variables :
+9. Create a .env file and add these environment variables :
 ```bash
 # Replace [username], [password] and [database-name] with your own values
 # You define the database name when creating the variable